SwedishLesbian/coterie/docs/index.md

 ### Current Status

-We are in the early stages of development (Phase 1), having completed:
+We are implementing the Mind's Eye Theater LARP trait system, having completed:
 - Project structure and infrastructure
 - Basic SQLAlchemy models for characters
 - Core UI framework with PyQt6
 - Character creation dialog
 - Basic application flow
 - Import dialog for both .gvc and .gex files
+- LARP trait widget implementation
+- Database models for adjective-based traits

 Refer to `docs/status.md` for the complete and current status of the project.
 For the most recent development session details and to pick up where we left off, see `docs/development-session-summary.md`.